mocabe/yave/README.md

 * Modern language functionality like higher-order functions.

 Some disclaimers:
-* `YAVE` is not for realtime media interaction, which means we don't care about events and use discrete time representation for parameter.
+* `YAVE` can be used for realtime media interaction, but it uses discrete time representation so that might be disappointment for people who like continuous time representation.
 * `YAVE` is dynamic language.
 It behaves like a glue to connect functions compiled elsewhere i.e. C/C++.
-* `YAVE` is NOT **pure** functional visual programming language strictly speaking, but functions are expected to behave as it is.
+* `YAVE` is NOT **pure** functional visual programming language strictly speaking, but backends are expected to encapsulate internal memory pooling and other kind of side effects.
+As the result, `YAVE` looks exactly like purely functional language, but backends still have full access to C/C++ feature, which makes it much easier to implement low-level operations.

 ## Development